RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

 Over the years, RDF streams were employed in various real-life use cases.
 One such example is DBpedia-Live~\cite{morsey2012dbpedia} -- a now-defunct service that published changes to the DBpedia knowledge base in real time.
 Two streams were published -- deleted and added triples.
 In each stream, the elements were RDF graphs, in the form of N-Triples files.

 RDF streams are also commonly used in semantic sensor networks~\cite{llanes2016sensor}.
 In this context, the Graph of Things (GoT)~\cite{le2016graph} was proposed, which uses streams of RDF graphs.
 Another common use case is monitoring social media activity.
-Here, a survey by Keskis{\"a}rkk{\"a} \& Blomqvist~\cite{keskisarkka2013semantic} noted that RDF streams should have RDF graphs as elements.
-However, they also acknowledge that RDF streams can have RDF triples as elements.
-The recent proposal for a live open scientific knowledge graph~\cite{le2022towards} uses streams of RDF graphs to monitor scientific and social activity in real time.
+Here, a survey by Keskis{\"a}rkk{\"a} \& Blomqvist~\cite{keskisarkka2013semantic} noted that RDF streams should have RDF graphs as elements, as this approach better addresses the needs of their use case.
+However, they also acknowledge that RDF streams can sometimes have RDF triples as elements.
+Streams are also used for sending updates between decentralized social network servers, as in the ActivityPub protocol~\cite{Tallon:18:A} standardized by the W3C.
+In ActivityPub, an item of activity is described with an RDF graph (in JSON-LD).
+These items form ordered streams of RDF graphs which are then exchanged between the nodes.
+The Linked Data Event Streams (LDES)~\cite{van2021ldes} proposal addresses publishing streams composed of elements, where each element is a fragment of an RDF graph, identified by a specific subject node.
+Finally, the recent proposal for a live open scientific knowledge graph~\cite{le2022towards} uses streams of RDF graphs to monitor scientific and social activity in real time.